LearnOnDemandSystems/docs/lod/tags.md

 ## Tag Format

 Tags use the `name:value` format to display Tags in Skillable Studio.
-The Name of the Tag should be descriptive and the value should reflect the description.
+The Name of the Tag should be descriptive, and the value should reflect the description.

 As an example, the Name could be Operating System and the value could be Windows 10.
 The tag would be displayed as `Operating System:Windows 10`.